cjphawes/green-unity-project-1/README.md

 - **Opportunities Page**
   - All the aside links and description, apart from British Red Cross and WWF, are from [Climate Volunteering](https://www.climatevolunteering.com/opportunities).
   - All the card descriptions are from Chat GPT that I auto-generated.
+  - The individual card icons are taken from Font Awesome.
     <br>
 - **Become a Member Page**
   - Sign-up and FAQ icons were taken from Font Awesome.